[Investigation] The dark side of 'egg' building: workers without papers

 The construction of the building was agreed by EU leaders in 2004 to host the the summits - which were organised outside Brussels at the time.

-The actual construction process took from September 2011 until the Belgian authorities handed the keys to the council on June 2013.
+The actual construction process took from September 2011 until the Belgian authorities handed the keys to the council in 2016.

 In 2008, the EU signed a construction agreement with the Belgian state.
 But, after a public tender was won by Belgian construction giants Interbuild and Jan De Nul, a temporary chain of smaller construction companies for the labour was then established.